 2026 Edition · Updated monthly · Independent research

-Behind the protocol: 4 PhD-level researchers, a 6-person editorial team, and roughly 2,800 reviewer-hours per quarterly cycle.
-The framework is grounded in published nutrition and behavioural-science research, including the Subar et al. validation work on dietary recall accuracy against doubly labelled water, the Burke et al. body of evidence on self-monitoring as a weight-loss predictor, and Cochrane systematic reviews of behavioural interventions in nutrition.
-The full protocol, citations, and reviewer profiles are on the methodology page.
+Behind the protocol: 6 PhD-level researchers, an 8-person editorial team, and roughly 4,200 reviewer-hours per quarterly cycle.
+The CCS rubric is anchored to the published validation literature, including Subar et al. on dietary-recall accuracy against doubly labelled water, Burke et al. on self-monitoring as a weight-loss predictor, and Cochrane systematic reviews of behavioural interventions.
+Every numeric claim on this site traces back to one of these sub-protocols; the full protocol set, version log, and reviewer profiles are on the methodology page.

 What you get: independent reviews, head-to-head comparisons, and practical guides.
 No affiliates, no sponsored placements, no app paid to be here.